Best Ochigbo is a professor of painting at the University of Uyo.

-He is presently a senior lecturer at the Fine and Applied Arts Department, Federal Polytechnic, Anambra State.
+Prince Igboamazu is presently a senior lecturer in the Fine and Applied Arts Department, Federal Polytechnic, Anambra State.

 Kunle Adeyemi is a printmaker and a former Vice President, West Chapter of the Society of Nigerian Artists.
 He presently teaches at Yaba Colllege of Technology where he heads the department of printmaking.

-Adeyemi attended Yaba College of Technology, Yaba, University of Benin, and Lagos State University, Lagos, where he earned a Higher National Diploma with a specialisation in painting, a Masters of fine art degrees in graphic design specialising in printmaking, a Post Graduate Diploma in education, respectively.
-In addition, Kunle Adeyemi holds a PhD in studio arts (practice-led) from the Delta State University, Abraka, Delta, Nigeria.
+Adeyemi attended Yaba College of Technology, Yaba, University of Benin, and Lagos State University, where he earned a Higher National Diploma with a specialisation in painting, a Master of Fine Art degrees in graphic design with a specialisation in printmaking and a Post Graduate Diploma in education, respectively.
+In addition, Kunle Adeyemi holds a PhD in studio arts (practice-led) from the Delta State University, Abraka, Delta.